-One morning, about two years ago, I had an overwhelming desire to get out of the house for a rare change for a very early lunch.
-I didn’t want to drive far, so I decided to go to the local diner for a sandwich.
-I normally wouldn’t go to that diner because the food was mediocre to lousy at best, and the staff was often unfriendly.
-There were predictably few people there because of those facts.
+One morning, about three plus years ago, I had an overwhelming desire to get out of the house for an early lunch.
+I didn’t want to drive far, so I went to the local diner.
+I normally didn’t go there because the food was lousy to mediocre at best.
+There were predictably few people there because of that fact.

-The diner manager (or maybe even owner) acted as host and sat me in a booth.
+The diner manager/owner acted as host and sat me in a booth.
 A waitress came quickly and I immediately ordered a sandwich and Diet Coke.
 While I waited, I noticed that I sat across from an elderly African American woman.
 I noticed her trying on a few occasions to get the waitress’s attention.
-The waitress finally came to her table.
+The waitress finally came to her table after a couple minutes.
 I then overheard the elderly lady say that her eggs tasted like dirty grill, and her toast was nearly burnt.
 The waitress then said that she’d tell the manager.

-There was a long wait for the manager to ever go to the elderly woman’s table.
-In the meantime, the elderly woman started a conversation with me about her two kids.
+While she waited for the manager, the elderly woman started a conversation with me about her two kids.
 She seemed very friendly.
-Then she said that it seemed like a long wait for the manager to get to her table.
+Then she brought up that it seemed a long time that the manager was yet to come.
 I agreed.
 Finally the manager arrived and asked her in a brusque way what her complaint was.
 She repeated to him what she had told the waitress.
 In response, he said “Well, you’ve already eaten half of your eggs.
 What do you want me to do about it?”

-That rude statement and question seemed to shock the lady.
-She then said “I thought that if you knew that the food was not good that you’d appreciate the feedback.”
+That rude statement and question seemed to shock the lady, and me.
+She then said to the manager that “I thought that if you knew that the food was not good that you’d appreciate the feedback.”

 “OK, I now have your feedback,” he said.
 “Is there anything else you want me to do?”

 The elderly lady looked down and said “No, it’s fine.”
 Then the manager/owner walked away.